Slow and Low Country Ribs

 1 Country ribs are usually more than a foot long.
 We recommend slicing them in half before cooking, as they'll be easier to handle.
 Coat the ribs in oil and then salt them well.
 Use a little more salt than you think you should, especially over the fatty parts of the ribs.
 Much of the fat will render away in cooking, leaving a crispy-salty-fatty bit you will be fighting over with your friends.

 2 To cook the ribs, you have several choices.
-You can bake them in a 250°F oven (line a baking pan with foil first).
+You can bake them in a 250°F oven (line a baking pan with foil and cover the pan).
 You can slow-roast them in a gas grill (covered) with half the burners turned off (put them on the side that is not over direct flame).
 You can set up a large charcoal grill like a smoker and cook the country ribs on the cool side (again covered).
 But best of all would be to build a wood fire on one side of the grill and slowly barbecue these ribs over woodsmoke.

 No matter what you do, let the ribs cook untouched for 90 minutes.
 At the 90-minute mark, turn them and paint them with your barbecue sauce – we like the sweet-spicy Dr. Pepper BBQ sauce for this, but you could also use a South Carolina mustard-based barbecue sauce, a Bourbon BBQ sauce, or a traditional Kansas City-style sauce.